-Understanding these behaviors will allow your brand to show up during foundational times of introducing your brand and also influence their thoughts during key decision making moments.
+Understanding these behaviors will allow your brand to show up during foundational times of introducing your brand.
+They’ll also influence their thoughts during key decision making moments.

-It’s important to think of these individuals in more than a demographic capacity, building out knowledge that shows 360 degree thinking and makes the consumer feel seen and heard.
+It’s important to think of these individuals in more than a demographic capacity.
+Build out knowledge that shows 360 degree thinking and makes the consumer feel seen and heard.
 And this learning phase should never end.
 As your brand grows and learnings evolve, continually recalibrate and gather feedback to ensure your product remains relevant.

-In order to achieve a high customer lifetime value, you must invest in a lifelong relationship and not just massive reach.
+In order to achieve a high customer lifetime value, invest in a lifelong relationship – not just massive reach.

 Once you understand your target audience, you have to work on cultivating a memorable brand image and voice.
-All of the audience research in the world will not reach its full potential unless there are creative assets to allow that robust understanding to come to life in the consumer’s day-to-day engagement.
+All the audience research in the world will not reach its full potential unless creative assets allow that robust understanding to come to life.

-Furthermore, media performance will likely struggle if this is not a priority, resulting in reduced cost efficiency and, more importantly, fewer purchases.
+Plus, media performance will likely struggle if this is not a priority, resulting in reduced cost efficiency and fewer purchases.
 Global vice president of consumer experience at Mondelez International says it best – “One way to drive efficiency is actually the creative excellence.”
 Marketing Dive’s article goes on to say “…if Ritz and Oreo activated on the same platform, targeting the same audiences in the same time frames, Oreo would ultimately pay lower rates due to its ‘higher creative excellence.’”

 This can get very expensive, very quickly if not done strategically.
 That means your brand does not need to show up on EVERY channel.
-That means your brand should likely start with flexible digital placements where you can derive quick learnings before buying the expensive TV spot or billboard.
-That means you start small and build scale once you have done the analysis to understand what works and what doesn’t.
+Instead, your brand should likely start with flexible digital placements.
+These allow you to derive quick learnings before buying the expensive TV spot or billboard.
+Start small and build scale once you have done the analysis to understand what works and what doesn’t.

-CPG marketers have an exciting opportunity to identify ways to drive marketing ROI for their brand by straying away from early mass media investment and instead prioritizing smart learnings that are audience-focused and creative excellence obsessed.
+CPG marketers have an exciting opportunity to identify ways to drive marketing ROI for their brand.
+The key is straying away from early mass media investment.
+Instead, prioritize smart learnings that are audience-focused and creative excellence obsessed.